What Does My FTB Tax Notice Mean?

 A Final Notice is issued to the taxpayer following the Past Due Notice and is a demand for full payment on a taxpayer’s liability.
 Like the Past Due Notice, the Final Notice advises the taxpayer they may be eligible for the installment agreement program if they are unable to pay the balance in full.
 The notice also advises the taxpayer that the FTB may begin collection action without further notice.
 The taxpayer is advised, again, that the FTB may garnish wages, impose collection fees, contact third parties, seize deposit accounts, and seize and sell real and personal property.

 If you have a tax liability with the FTB, you have options to resolve your tax liability.
-You may seek an installment agreement or you may seek to settle the tax liability with the FTB for less than the total amount.
+You may seek an FTB installment agreement or you may seek to settle the tax liability with the FTB for less than the total amount.
 You don’t have to live with fear and anxiety regarding tax liability.
 The best course of action is to take on the situation and resolve it as soon as possible.
 Contact a tax attorney today at Disparte Tax Law for a free consultation.